kite-sdk/kite/kite-data/src/site/markdown/guide.md

 powerful concept, allowing systems to become immediately aware of data as soon as it's committed to storage.

-### Dataset Key Output Format

-You can use the `DatasetKeyOutputFormat` class to create a MapReduce output format for writing to a dataset.

-The `DatasetRecordWriter` implementation in the class creates an output file with data keys for the named entities, but `Void` objects for values.
-The output contains only the entities and ignores the values.

 ### Partitioned Datasets

 _Summary_